Everyone wants a quick answer to this question, but I’m going to have to disappoint you and give you the dreaded “it depends….”

 It’s better for your pocket too.

-Over the lifetime of the policy, the risk free life insurance will cost €4,000 less than the equivalent amount of lump sum life insurance.
+Over the policy’s lifetime, the risk-free life insurance will cost €4,000 less than the equivalent amount of lump sum life insurance.

 Of course, if you pass away towards the end of a life insurance policy, the full €1m will payout.
-If you pass with only a few years left on the monthly income policy, the payout will be much smaller.
+The payout will be much smaller if you pass with only a few years left on the monthly income policy.

-Are the thoughts of working out how much life insurance you need making you do this:
+Are the thoughts of working out how much life insurance you need making your head explode?

 Then perhaps, you’d prefer I did it for you – it’s why I’m here!